-1.1.1.
+1.1.
 Purpose

-The Companion Guide to Consolidated Clinical Document Architecture (CDA) for Meaningful Use Stage 2 provides supplemental guidance to the Health Level Seven (HL7)[1] Implementation Guide for CDA Release 2: Integrating Health Enterprise (IHE) Health Story Consolidation, Draft Standard for Trial Use (DSTU) Release 1.1 - US Realm, July 2012[2] in the context of the 2015 Edition Certified Electronic Health Record Technology (CEHRT) requirements.The purpose of the guide is to supplement the Consolidated CDA implementation guide by providing additional clinical and functional context to assist implementers and offers practical guidance that is outside the scope of HL7 balloted standards.
-The contents of the Companion Guide intend to:
+The Companion Guide to Consolidated Clinical Document Architecture (C-CDA) provides supplemental guidance to the Health Level Seven (HL7) CDA® R2 IG: C-CDA Templates for Clinical Notes DSTU Release 2.1 in support of the ONC 2015 Edition Certified Electronic Health Record Technology (CEHRT) requirements.

+This guide provides additional technical clarification and practical guidance to assist implementers to meet requirements of the 2015 Edition Health Information Technology (Health IT) Certification Criteria, 2015 Edition Base Electronic Health Record (EHR) Definition, and ONC Health IT Certification.

-Promote understanding of basic CDA concepts that are important to understand prior to implementing the 2015 Ed.
-CEHRT requirements
+Explain basic CDA concepts that are important to understand, prior to implementing the 2015 Ed.
+CEHRT requirements.

-Provide guidance on the 2015 Ed.
-CEHRT requirements and representations in the Consolidated CDA format, including alignment to the CDA document templates currently included in the Consolidated CDA implementation guide
+Provide guidance on the 2015 Edition CEHRT requirements and data representation in the C-CDA format, including mappings to the CDA templates included in the C-CDA Implementation Guide.

-Recommend an approach that satisfies the 2015 Ed.
-CEHRT requirements and meets the needs of clinicians performing EHR Incentive Program, Stage 2 objectives

-Highlight additional resources for CDA, 2015 Ed.
-CEHRT requirements, vocabularies, and implementation tools

-As a companion, or a supplement, to the Consolidated CDA implementation guide, the Companion Guide is informative guidance and does not impose new constraints beyond those in the Consolidated CDA implementation guide.
-The Standards & Interoperability (S&I) Framework, enabled by the Office of the National Coordinator (ONC) for Health Information Technology, Office of Science & Technology (OST) facilitated the development of the Companion Guide with leadership from the Implementation Guidance Sub-Workgroup (IG SWG), Transitions of Care (ToC) Initiative.
+Highlight additional guidance and resources relevant to the 2015 Edition Health Information Technology (Health IT) Certification Criteria, 2015 Edition Base Electronic Health Record (EHR) Definition, and ONC Health IT Certification.

 1.2.
 Governance and Maintenance

 The Companion Guide has been developed under the management of HL7 as part of a grant awarded to HL7 by the Office of the National Coordinator for Health Information Technology (ONC).
-The development of the Companion Guide is a direct result of input from healthcare community stakeholders, implementation experiences and feedback from surveys and in-person “Implementation-a-thons” conducted by HL7.
+The guidance in the Companion Guide reflects implementation experience and input from healthcare community stakeholders, and feedback from surveys and in-person “Implementation-a-thons” conducted by HL7.

-The Companion Guide contents have been developed through a detailed analysis and review of the 2015 Ed.
-CEHRT requirements, reviews and discussions with the HL7 Working Groups and reviews by experienced implementers and “Implementation-a-thons” participants.
+It has been developed through a detailed analysis and review of the 2015 Edition CEHRT requirements, reviews with HL7 Working Groups, and reviews by experienced implementers and “Implementation-a-thons” participants.

+Although “MU3” will be replaced by MACRA, requirements to use C-CDA will remain under MACRA’s “Advancing Care Information” requirement which carries forward some of the 2015 Edition certification and MU3 requirements, particularly those for Care Coordination.

 1.3.
 Audience

 The audience of this Companion Guide includes, but is not limited to, software developers, vendors, and other health IT implementers wishing to adhere to the 2015 Edition Health IT Certification Criteria for certified electronic health record technology (CEHRT).
-This guide also includes informative content for general audiences for educational purposes as well as resources to assist in understanding Consolidated CDA.
+This guide also includes educational content and resource references to assist in understanding C-CDA for general audiences.

 1.4.
 Requisite Knowledge

-Readers of the Companion Guide are assumed to have functional knowledge of HL7 concepts including the base CDA specification and the Reference Information Model (RIM), as well as the use of terminologies and data types.
-Readers should also have knowledge of Extensible Markup Language (XML)[3] and XPath[4] syntax.
+Readers of the Companion Guide are assumed to have functional knowledge of the HL7 Reference Information Model (RIM), the base CDA R2 specification and C-CDA R2.1.
+They should have familiarity with HL7 RIM data types and the use of value set bindings.
+Readers also should have knowledge of Extensible Markup Language (XML)[3] and XPath[4] syntax.
 Additionally, readers should have an understanding of terminologies such as SNOMED CT®, LOINC®, CPT, ICD, and RxNorm.

 1.5.
 Contents of this Guide